 Currently, all of the directors are independent except Mr. Hill, Mr. Kidd and Mr. Kidd IV, each of whom is an "interested person" as defined under the Investment Company Act of 1940, as amended (the "Act").
-Mr. Kidd is the Chairman of the Board of Directors and as of December 31, 2021, stepped down as Chief Executive Officer of the Corporation.
+Mr. Kidd is the Chairman of the Board of Directors.
 The Board has also designated a Lead Independent Director who presides over executive sessions of the directors and serves between meetings as a liaison between the directors and management on various matters, including determining agenda items for Board meetings.
 Currently, Mr. Blackford serves as the Lead Independent Director; however, the individual designated as Lead Independent Director may rotate from time to time.
 The Board holds executive sessions, without interested directors or members of management, at least quarterly.